 Albufeira, Algarve (PT)

-Bottom fishing and bait fishing can be done all year round.
+Other forms of fishing such as bottom fishing and bait fishing can be done all year round.

 Apart from fishing in Algarve you can also go cycling, kite surfing, Mountain biking, wine tasting experience, snorkeling & diving, sailing, hiking and much much more.

 Enjoy the local food in the hundreds of bars & restaurants of the Vilamoura, Faro, Tavira, Portimão, Albufeira & Sagres.

 A Sports Fishing Licence (Licença de Pesca Desportiva) is required to go fishing in the Algarve.
 Children under the age of 14 are exempt if accompanied by a parent who holds a valid fishing licence.
 Normally the fishing licence is included in the price, but not every fishing boat or fishing charter in the Algarve does included this in the deep sea fishing trip.
 When you're looking for fishing trips in Portugal in general, check if your days fishing includes the fishing license.
 The good news is that the licenses are really cheap and can be purchased on board.
 Whether you go reef fishing, full day deep sea fishing or big game fishing, the price for a license is the same.
 A Daily Fishing license will cost you 5€.